Ackerman Lecture Series

 For information about current semester trips, visit our Facebook page or email email@example.com.

 Art Club organizes workshops throughout the year.
 Workshops have included glassblowing, photographing artwork, canvas stretching, and mat cutting.
 Payne Gallery also plans workshops to accompany some exhibitions.
+For example, pictured here is an egg tempera workshop in Payne Gallery with artist Mavis Smith.
 For information about current semester events, visit our Facebook page or email firstname.lastname@example.org.